radford-transit/Runsheet-Generator/README.md

 - [Gradle](https://gradle.org/install/) is recommened but not required

 ## Build
 If you have Gradle installed, run `gradle build`.
-To wrap the build into a Windows executable, run `gradlew createExe`.
+To wrap the build into a Windows executable, run `gradle createExe`.

 Otherwise,
 - On **Linux** or **macOS**, in the project's root directory, run `./gradlew build`